dougsweetser/Q/docs/Blogs/Space-time_numbers/space-time_numbers.md

 ** Why Bother?

-Classical mechanics, classical quantum mechanics, and relativistic quantum feild theory all have their own examples of simple harmonic motion.
+Classical mechanics, classical quantum mechanics, and relativistic quantum field theory all have their own examples of simple harmonic motion.
 This is the equation that governs classical simple harmonic motion:

 ![](simple_harmonic_motion.png)

-Space is treated like a pure quaternion as Hamilton prefered.
+Space is treated like a pure quaternion as Hamilton preferred.
 The operator is a pure scalar.
 Space and time do not mix as operators.
 This is the sign that the equation is classical.
-In classical quantum mechanics such as the Schrödinger equation, one time derivative and two spatial derivates act on the same wave function.
+In classical quantum mechanics such as the Schrödinger equation, one time derivative and two spatial derivatives act on the same wave function.
 In relativistic quantum field theory such as the Klein-Gordon equation, second order space and time derivatives act on the same wave function.